+Two people dead after shooting at Lamar and Airways

-Two people dead after deadly shooting in Orange Mound
+MEMPHIS, Tenn. — Two people were found dead in a car around 1:30 a.m.
+Friday after a shooting at Lamar and Airways.

-MEMPHIS, Tenn. — Police blocked several busy intersections after a deadly double shooting in Orange Mound.
+Police blocked several busy intersections after the deadly double shooting.

-Officers found two people dead inside a car near the corner of Lamar and Airways around 1:30 a.m.
-Friday.
 That car hit a pole right outside the Walgreens, suggesting the shooting happened while the car was moving.

 It also appears one of the victims may have been trying to get out on the passenger side when they collapsed and died.